ishitatsuyuki/LatencyFleX/README.md

 #### Proton NVAPI (for games that already have NVIDIA Reflex integration)

-1. [Install](#installation) the Vulkan layer, wine extension and the modified branch of DXVK-NVAPI.
+1. [Install](#installation) the Vulkan layer, wine extension and DXVK-NVAPI with LFX support.
 2. Put the following in `dxvk.conf` [^2].
 If you haven't created one, create it next to the game executable.
    If there are multiple executables, try copying and putting `dxvk.conf` next to every executable.
    ```ini